 Debt vs Equity Financing: Which is Best?

-Debt vs Equity – which is best for your business and why?
+Debt vs Equity Financing – which is best for your business and why?
 The simple answer is that it depends.
 The equity versus debt decision relies on a large number of factors such as the current economic climate, the business’ existing capital structure, and the business’ life cycle stage, to name a few.
-In this article, we will explore the pros and cons of each, and explain which is best depending on the context.
+In this article, we will explore the pros and cons of each, and explain which is best, depending on the context.

 From a business perspective: